 Take your input from existing operators in the industry who will give you unbiased opinions regarding equipment, detergents, and operations.

 Do Not Build Because of Ego

-If there are problems with your plan be willing to back off and reevaluate.
-Good follow through won’t make a bad plan into a good one and sometimes it’s important to take the advice of an expert – even if that advice isn’t in line with your original vision.
+If there are problems with your plans, be willing to back off and reevaluate.
+Good follow through won’t improve a fundamentally broken plan and sometimes it’s important to take the advice of an expert – even if that advice isn’t in line with your original vision.